Miami: Sports

-Miami's main five sports teams are Inter Miami CF of Major League Soccer (MLS), the Miami Dolphins of the National Football League (NFL), the Miami Heat of the National Basketball Association (NBA), the Miami Marlins of Major League Baseball (MLB), and the Florida Panthers of the National Hockey League (NHL).
+Miami's main five sports teams are Inter Miami of Major League Soccer (MLS), the Miami Marlins of Major League Baseball (MLB), the Florida Panthers of the National Hockey League (NHL), the Miami Heat of the National Basketball Association (NBA) and the Miami Dolphins of the National Football League (NFL).
 The Miami Open, an annual tennis tournament, was previously held in Key Biscayne before moving to Hard Rock Stadium after the tournament was purchased by Miami Dolphins owner Stephen Ross in 2019.

-The city is home to numerous marinas, jai alai venues, and golf courses.
+Miami is home to numerous marinas, jai alai venues, and golf courses.
 The city streets have hosted professional auto races in the past, most notably the open-wheel Grand Prix of Miami, the sports car Grand Prix of Miami, and Miami Grand Prix of Formula One.
-The Homestead-Miami Speedway oval hosts NASCAR races.
+In 2015, Miami hosted a one-off Formula E race.
+The Homestead–Miami Speedway oval hosts NASCAR races.

-The Heat and the Marlins play within Miami's city limits, at the Miami-Dade Arena in Downtown and LoanDepot Park in Little Havana, respectively.
+The Heat and the Marlins play within Miami's city limits, at the Kaseya Center in Downtown and LoanDepot Park in Little Havana, respectively.
 Marlins Park is built on the site of the old Miami Orange Bowl stadium.